Get Your Consumer Dispute Case Packet — Resolve It in 30-90 Days

 - Unauthorized or fraudulent credit card charges

-- Problems with subscription services and SaaS providers
+- Problems at a local employer and SaaS providers

 Empirical legal studies suggest that arbitration efficiently addresses these types of disputes, especially given the practical considerations that communities like Willow Street value—speed, cost-effectiveness, and community-based resolution.
 Since local businesses and consumers often have ongoing relationships, arbitration offers an opportunity to resolve issues without damaging future interactions.